-- We conducted our testing with driver version 461.40, but we have seen driver updates alter SLI / NVLink behavior in the past - so if you try this out and have trouble, switch to a different driver and see if that resolves it.
+- We conducted our initial testing with driver version 461.40, but we have seen driver updates alter SLI / NVLink behavior in the past - so if you try this out and have trouble, switch to a different driver and see if that resolves it.
 In particular, we recommend using NVIDIA's Studio Driver releases (rather than their Game Ready drivers) for GeForce cards.

 The good news here is that, if you are using hardware from the Ampere-based generation (GeForce RTX 30 Series and RTX A-series), you can use the right slot-width bridge for your motherboard without needing to worry about which specific video card it is branded for.
 That is particularly helpful since they come in different sizes: 2- and 3-slot for RTX A-series and only 4-slot for GeForce.